Student-Team-Projects/TPM-Disk-Encryption/README.md

 #### After rebooting

-You will be asked to login using root password.
+You will be asked to enter LUKS passphrase and login using root password.
 The scripts will be present in /root/scripts.
 Enter this directory.

 #### Set up DHCP